warrenau/CONSTELATION/Documentation/simulation-status.md

         - changed the monitors for Continuity, X-momentum, Y-momentum, Energy, TKE, and SDR to output every time step instead of every iteration
     - going to run both on their own to make sure they work
         - *`06.14.2021_STARBot3_250.sim`* failed due to license checkout failure. will try again soon
+        - looks like the save file for *`06.14.2021_STARTop_250.sim`* got corrupted. it would not download from HPCondemand.

 - while investigating the java files, I found another line (line 77) that has a time step call to be changed from 100 to 40:
 ```java